qazi-ejaz/Private-Blockchain/README.md

 # Private Blockchain Application

-You are starting your journey as a Blockchain Developer, this project allows you to demonstrate that you are familiarized with the fundamentals concepts of a Blockchain platform.
+This project demonstrate familiarization with the fundamentals concepts of a Blockchain platform.
 Concepts like:

     - Block